-LAW-D 802 In-House Corporate Counsel Externship (Finish Line) (1-2 cr.)
-P: Closely Held Business Organizations (DN645) or Publicly Traded Corporations (DN646).
-This externship placement provides students with the experience and insight derived from working in the in-house legal department of a business corporation.
-These include drafting and reviewing commercial leases, engaging in legal research and preparing memoranda regarding federal, state and local regulatory issues confronting the corporation, reviewing marketing approaches for law compliance, and otherwise assisting in legal work typical of that performed by corporate counsel.
+LAW-D 802 Carrier Corporation, In-House Corporate Counsel Externship (2-3 cr.)
+Carrier Corporation is a leader in heating, air-conditioning and refrigeration technology.
+Founded by the inventor of modern air conditioning.
+Carrier is part of Carrier Global Corporation (NYSE: CARR), the leading global provider of healthy, safe, sustainable and intelligent building and cold chain solutions.
+For more information, visit carrier.com/ residential.
+This externship placement provides students with the experience and insight derived from working in the in-house legal department of a multinational business corporation.
+These include drafting and reviewing commercial agreements, engaging in legal research and preparing memoranda regarding federal, state and local regulatory issues confronting the corporation, data privacy law, reviewing marketing approaches for compliance with trademark and advertising laws, and otherwise assisting in legal work typical of that performed by corporate counsel.